 Lymphadenectomy is surgery to remove lymph nodes.
-A lymphadenectomy, also called lymph node dissection, may be done to examine certain lymph nodes for endometrial cancer cells.
+A lymphadenectomy, also called lymph node dissection, may be done to examine the pelvic and para-aortic lymph nodes for endometrial cancer cells.
 The removal and examination of the cancerous lymph nodes will determine the exact stage and grade of the cancer and may reduce the spread of the disease.
 The procedure can be done through an abdominal incision or by laparoscope.

 A lymphadenectomy may be done:

-Lymphadenectomy usually is an extensive operation in which lymph nodes in different parts of the pelvis are removed.
-This is necessary because cancer can spread through the lymph system to other areas of the body.
+Lymphadenectomy usually is an extensive operation in which lymph nodes are removed.
+This is needed because cancer can spread through the lymph system to other areas of the body.

 What To Expect After Surgery